 Finding the Big Five

-The largest member of the 'famous five, the elephant, would logically seem like the easiest to find due to its sheer size.
+The largest member of the 'Big 5', the elephant, would logically seem like the easiest to find due to its sheer size.
 However, if you ever have the privilege of being really close to them as they move through the bush, you will be astonished at their stealth.
 Their movements are almost soundless and they can disappear into the woods just as quickly as they appeared.

 The king and queen of beasts are largely inactive during the daytime, preferring to conserve their energy for night time hunting.
-Lions are superbly camouflaged and difficult to spot, whether lying in the shade of trees or moving through the beige grasses of their habit, and are most easily seen at waterholes during the early morning and evening.
+Lions are superbly camouflaged and difficult to spot, whether lying in the shade of trees or moving through the beige grasses of their habit.
+They are most easily seen at waterholes during the early morning and evening.

 The ultimate creature of the night and stealth operator par excellence, leopards are most often seen on evening drives under the auspices of a skilled ranger, but you may be lucky enough to spot one during their daily repose in the thick branches of riverside trees.